mumupika/cppdoc/README.md

 If you have made some changes, you can [open a new GitHub pull request](https://github.com/cppdoc-cc/cppdoc/compare).

+For more information on contributing to CppDoc, please refer to our [contribution guide](./CONTRIBUTING.md).

 ## License

 The content of the documentation is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](./LICENSE.CC-BY-SA-4.0) and the [GNU Free Documentation License](./LICENSE.GFDL).
 The underlying source code used to process, format, and display that content is licensed under the [MIT license](./LICENSE.MIT).